maneesha7989/MyWork-app-deploy-with-ingress-onto-eks/README.md

 DNS ADDRESS is now reflecting in our Ingress

-Let's put it on browser to see the app accessible for external users
+Executed it on browser, and that's it.
+App accessible for external users via internet !!

 <img width="302" height="194" alt="image" src="https://github.com/user-attachments/assets/ba730349-7cca-44a2-9c4c-0ad5c78d46c8" />

+!!
+The End !!